Shoukat-Ali/Multi-threading/C_program/README.md

 One of the programs implements a multi-threaded simulation where each thread represents a dice roll.
 The threads and main/parent thread coordinate using **barriers** and **mutex** locks to determine the winner of each dice roll round.

 One example demonstrates multi-threaded synchronization between producer and consumer threads using a **mutex** for protecting shared resources and a **condition variable** for managing thread execution based on resource availability.

+One example illustrates the scenario where there are multiple consumer threads and one producer thread.
+The synchronization using mutexe and condition variable to manage access to a shared resource while the producer broadcasts a signal to all waiting consumer threads (```pthread_cond_broadcast()```) to indicate enough food is available for consumption.